BSME in Mechanical Engineering with Emphasis in Aerospace Engineering

 Experience in design is integrated throughout the required courses in the curriculum and culminates in the capstone design sequence.
 The capstone design experience integrates earlier technical work with economic, safety and environmental considerations.
 The projects are primarily obtained from industrial or private business clients.
 The presentations of project results are made to a review panel consisting of members of the faculty, the MAE Industrial Advisory Council and representatives of the client firms.

 An Aerospace Emphasis area is available to students wanting to pursue careers in the aerospace industry.
-Completing the aerospace emphasis requires taking at least three senior MAE 4000+ electives from a selection of available courses.
+Completing the aerospace emphasis requires taking at least four senior level MAE 4000+ electives from a selection of available courses.
 These can be chosen from the broad areas of structures/materials, thermal/propulsion, aerodynamics/fluids, flight mechanics/dynamics/controls, and design.
 Upon completion of the appropriate coursework, an Aerospace Emphasis is shown on the students transcript.

 A sample plan of study has not been designed for this major.
 Students should either refer to the plan designed for the BSME in Mechanical Engineering or contact the academic department for assistance with academic planning.